mfialko/kottans-frontend/README.md

 * [Linux Command Line Basics](task_linux_cli/2018-11-04_214915.jpg)

 About navigating through filesystem, changing and working with files.
-Such things like variables, `sed` and `grep` were new for me.
+Such things like aliases, `sed` and `grep` were new for me.
 I also got familiar with HTTP.